pblack/docs/content/site-configuration/front-matter-templates.md

 **Note:** as of Hugo 0.24, Archetypes can now be built as GoTemplates.
 Forestry does not support GoTemplates in Front Matter Templates, and will ignore these templates, or treat the default values as strings.

+### CREATING NEW TEMPLATES IN FORESTRY

+Click on the Front Matter link in the sidebar to get to the list of available templates (this is only visible to people with *developer* access).

+Here we have just one template, the **default** template.
+Clicking on the green **"Add Template"** button at the top of the page will take you to the new Front Matter Template form.

+Give your new template a name and add default fields that you want to be displayed with pages that use this template.

+To learn more about Front Matter Template Fields, see the section below.

-### CREATING TEMPLATES FROM EXISTING PAGES
+### CREATING NEW TEMPLATES FROM EXISTING PAGES

-Front Matter Template can be created from an existing page’s front matter.
+Front Matter Template can be created from an existing page’s front matter, by selecting "Create Template" from the page's options `...`.
-Click the "Missing or Extra Fields?" button on the right side of the page.

 This will pop a new modal asking you if you want to create a new template.
-Clicking "Create Template" will create a new Front Matter Template based off the page you are viewing, and then redirect you to the edit page for the template.
+Clicking "Create Template" will create a new Front Matter Template based off the page you are viewing, and then redirect you to the editor for the template.

 **Note:** that fields in the new template will mostly be simple types, like text, date, boolean, and date.